dragonflyoss/nydus/contrib/nydus-snapshotter/README.md

 ### Generate Nydus config

 You can configure nydus snapshotter with custom configurations.
 The config file must be formatted with json and can be passed to nydus snapshotter with `--config-path` option.
-Your configuration file should look like below.
+Your configuration file should look like below, where value of `auth` is a based64-encoded `username:password` string.
+You can generate it using `echo -n 'username:password' | base64`.

 ```json
 {